controI-z/markdown-playground/DocumentationLab.md

   * external_link
   [location](https://collectionbuilder.github.io/cb-docs/docs/customization/config-metadata/#metadata--item-page-configuration-config-metadatacsv)

 5. **If you wanted a metadata field called "archive" in your metadata field to display as "Holding Institution" in the metadata section of each item's page, what file would you edit?
-(Bonus point: what columns of that file would you edit and what text would you input in each column?)**
+(Bonus point: what columns of that file would you edit and what text would you input in each column?)** <br>
   _data/config-metadata.csv
   ```
   field: archive
   display_name: Holding institution
   ```
   [location](https://collectionbuilder.github.io/cb-docs/docs/customization/config-metadata/#metadata--item-page-configuration-config-metadatacsv)

 6. **How should the date September 8, 2023 be formatted so that the timeline visualization works?**
 7. **What column in what file allows you determine whether a field can be used for sorting on the Browse page of your website?**
 8. **How do you change which metadata fields contribute values to the "Subjects" visualization page?**